Yuras/blog.haskell-exists.com/posts/stop-abusing-cpp-in-haskell.markdown

 That can be avoided too.
 To do that we can give the same name to platform specific modules but move them into separate directories, `linux`, `osx` and `win32`.
-Then manipulate `hs-source-dirs` field in cabal file to select correct implementation.
-(Make sure to add other implementations to `extra-source-files` to make sure `cabal sdist` will copy them into tarball.)
+Then manipulate the `hs-source-dirs` field in cabal file to select the correct implementation.
+(Make sure to add other implementations to `extra-source-files` to make sure `cabal sdist` will copy them into the tarball.)

 ```haskell
 -- in System.FSNotify: